Medically reviewed on Jan 23, 2019

 Your doctor may also suggest tests to detect brain abnormalities, such as:

 If you have epilepsy, it's common to have changes in your normal pattern of brain waves, even when you're not having a seizure.
-Your doctor may monitor you on video while conducting an EEG while you're awake or asleep, to record any seizures you experience.
+Your doctor may monitor you on video when conducting an EEG while you're awake or asleep, to record any seizures you experience.
 Recording the seizures may help the doctor determine what kind of seizures you're having or rule out other conditions.

 Your doctor may give you instructions to do something that will cause seizures, such as getting little sleep prior to the test.